UBC-InfoVis/2021-436V-tutorials/2_D3_Tutorial/2_D3_Tutorial.md

 ![D3 Ordinal Color Scale](color_scale_ordinal.png?raw=true)

-Instead of using a fixed range of colours you can use linear scale functions to create colour gradients:
+Instead of using a fixed range of colours, you can use linear scale functions to create colour gradients:

 ```javascript
 const linearColor = d3.scaleLinear()